therealchjones/mffer/docs/Development.md

     Otherwise, you can open it using Visual Studio Code's Explorer panel's "Open Folder" button.

-    Either should also prompt you to install the recommended Visual Studio Code extensions.
+    Either way should prompt you to install the recommended Visual Studio Code extensions.
 If not (or if you say no the first time), open the Command Palette to run "Extensions: Show Recommended Extensions" and install those listed under "Workspace Recommendations".

-3. Open the `tools` directory and install the recommended Node.js modules:
+    VS Code will likely also prompt you to "restore" the C# project.
+Restore when prompted or use the `dotnet restore` command as noted in the next step.

+3. If you're not using Visual Studio Code, or you didn't use a Visual Studio Code prompt to restore the project, open the `mffer` directory and run:
     ```shell
-    $ cd mffer/tools && npm install
+    $ dotnet restore
     ```
-4. From the same `tools` directory, install the recommended .NET tools:
-    ```shell
-    $ dotnet tool restore
-    ```
+    In addition to ensuring the needed NuGet packages are installed for the project (within the project directory hierarchy), this will also locally install the necessary Node.js packages and tools.

 ## Writing documentation